Canada · British Columbia · 2025

 British Columbia income tax calculator

 British Columbia is pre-selected below; you can switch provinces anytime.
 Year-end CPP (incl.
-CPP2) on pensionable employment (including RSU value), EI on salary and cash bonus only, plus federal and British Columbia provincial tax (BPA credits; simplified rules — not a full T1).
+CPP2) on pensionable employment (including RSU value), EI on salary and cash bonus only, plus federal and provincial tax (BPA credits; simplified rules — not a full T1).
 RSU CPP is incremental vs salary + bonus; bonus and RSU tax use withholding proxies.

 $